-On April 21, 2017, Loyola University Maryland will host the 18th annual campus-wide forum highlighting undergraduate student research and scholarship.
-The goal of the colloquium is to encourage scholastic endeavors that focus on either the generation of new knowledge or creative integration of existing scholarship.
+On April 21, 2023, Loyola University Maryland will host the 23rd annual campus-wide forum highlighting undergraduate student research.
+The goal of the Colloquium is to encourage scholastic endeavors that focus on the generation of new knowledge and the creative integration of existing scholarship.

 Please read this page in its entirety before submitting the proposal.

 All currently enrolled undergraduate students of the University are eligible to make submissions to the Colloquium.
 The application form requires identification of a Loyola University faculty member who will agree to serve as a mentor in the application process.

 Please be sure that you have all the information in front of you before completing the form.